pubudu-wijekoon/SmootScrolling/README.md

 5. made a fullscreen menu
 6. add startup animation
 7. add page animation can use barber.js
-8. add hover effects for mouse
+8. add hover effects for mouse - will hover effect work